Exelon sells stake in five California power plants

-Power company Exelon Corp (EXC.N) said it sold stakes in five California power plants, acquired as part of its merger with Constellation Energy Group, to Japan's IHI Corp (7013.T).
+Aug 21 Power company Exelon Corp said it sold stakes in five California power plants, acquired as part of its merger with Constellation Energy Group, to Japan's IHI Corp .

 The two coal-powered and three biomass-based plants -- with a total generation capacity of 70 megawatts (MW) -- came into Exelon's fold following the completion of the Constellation deal in March.